A proper foundation for your Grill Cabin is essential to extend its service life. Therefore, please read and follow the instructions carefully.

 - Do not pour cold water onto the hot charcoal since it may ruin the surface finish of the grill.

-- After using your grill, please wait until the charcoal are cold before you start cleaning it off.
+- After using your grill, please wait until the charcoal is cold before you start cleaning it off.

 - Remove ashes from the bottom heat shield and clean all debris and dust thoroughly.